Make-School-Courses/CS-2.2-Graphs-Recursion/Projects/Graph-Project.md

 # CS 2.2 Graph Modeling Project

 ## Project Description
 It's your turn to tackle a real world problem using your graph theory skills.
 You will chose a problem and a set of solutions to implement, using a similar approach to the [Graph Modeling Tutorial]().
 You will implement graph theory solutions in python for small amounts of data within your problem scope and then innovate towards solutions when working with data at scale.

 ## [Project Rubric](https://docs.google.com/document/d/1hq2D0HFCVIqkEI0HvE3SxCUlhNkSdG1Xoe62b3g9wp4/edit?usp=sharing)

-## Project Timeline
-- **Due Date 1: Tuesday, Jun 29** Problem choice and the three solutions you will be modeling submitted and approved.
-Submit the project repo link in Gradescope with your proposal in the repo README.
-- **Due Date 2: Thursday, July 9** Graph Implementation complete in your Project Repo.
-- **Due Date 3: Thursday, July 16** Blog or Presentation published / delivered.

 ## Project requirements